sanskrit-lexicon/hwnorm1/normalization/readme.md

 3. hw3minushw4.txt - hw3.txt entries not found in hw4.txt

+There is also one subsidiary file generated in step 4, which requires manual examination

+1. examine.txt - The words in hw3 whose word[:-1] (removal of last letter) form is not found in hw3.
+This at least beacons that the word is not found in other dictionaries.
+Have a closer look.

 I hope someone would cursorily examine the files and decide whether we are on right track or not.